 Next came the Rye Flip (shown upper left in photo):

 Shake the first three ingredients with ice.
 Strain into a glass and dust with nutmeg.

 The third cocktail was an utter flop.
-Called Christmas pudding (lower right in drink collage), it is 5 oz.
-Guiness stout, 1 oz.
+Called Christmas Pudding (lower right in drink collage), it is 5 oz.
+Guinness stout, 1 oz.
 Southern Comfort, and 1 oz.
 Drambuie.
-Sweet and disgusting, no cheese pairing (Landaff) could salvage it and no one finished this round.
+Sweet and disgusting, no cheese pairing (Landaff) could salvage it, and no one finished this round.